mrjameshamilton/klox/README.md

 For compatibility with `lox` the built-in, top-level `clock()` returns the current time in milliseconds.

+### Object

+Unlike lox, all klox classes extend from the root `Object`. `Object` is the only class with no super class.

 ### System

 * `System.arg(number): string | nil` returns the nth argument passed to the program or nil if the argument is out of range.